mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

   - Create dummy features from factor columns
   -  For time series, you could try
       - to add the weekday as new feature
-      - to use rolling mean/median of any other numerical feature
+      - to use rolling mean or median of any other numerical feature
       - to add features with a lag...
   - Remove noisy features: [*Feature selection / filtering*](https://mlr-org.github.io/mlr-tutorial/devel/html/feature_selection/index.html)